 During the second part of the track, we would like to welcome you to our innovation lab!
 Together with a group of fellow students, you will discover the ins and outs of design thinking, the importance of user-experience and co-creation, and experience first-hand how to innovate products and services by getting out the door.
 Our client will provide your team with an assignment, give input and help evaluate your group’s performance.
-Of course you won’t have to face this challenge alone; besides the support of your team members, you will receive intense coaching from skilled work-field professionals.
+Of course, you won’t have to face this challenge alone; besides the support of your team members, you will receive intensive coaching from skilled work-field professionals.

 The last two weeks will focus on the role of leadership in supporting innovative behaviour and performance happiness.
 Together with other students you will discover the key variables of leadership and how leaders can support innovative behaviour, learn how workplace happiness can lead to improved organisational performance, and apply newly found insights by working together with local companies and helping them innovate.